 Q: I would like to keep my chilli plant over winter, what should I do?

 A: Chilli plants tend to stop growing and flowering during the winter months in the UK.
-If the plant is coming in from a greenhouse or patio, you may need to prune it to fit the available space.
-You can lightly prune to re-shape the plant or heavily prune to just leave the main stem.
+Most chilli plants can be treated as perennial house plants, placed on a sunny windowsill and watered with a little tepid water when dry, depending on the room temperature (central heating can dry out the plants).
+Large varieties may need some pruning if they have grown too tall or straggly for the house.
+If a large plant is coming in from a greenhouse or patio, you may need to prune it to fit the available space.
+You can lightly prune to re-shape the plant or heavily prune on the main stem.
 If the plant grew to an ideal size, then a hard pruning will allow it to re-grow with the same fruit cover and size the following season.
 Keep the compost just off dry while the plant is dormant and keep it somewhere light, but not with extremes of temperature.
 In the UK, overwintered plants usually start to become active in March or April, depending on where they are being kept.
 Fresh compost in the Spring will help to get them going.

 Q: How do I dry the chillies I have grown?